dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ### Creating a Tier 1 Logical Router
 (_**Advanced Networking & Security -> Networking -> Routers -> Add -> Tier-1 Router**_)

 A new Tier 1 Logical Router named as "T1-K8S-Node-Management"  is provisioned and an Edge Cluster is NOT selected.
-Tier 1 Logical Router will not use an SR component, and it SR component is not mandatory for Tier 1; it is needed only when any centralized services (eg FW, NAT, LB) is used in Tier 1 Logical Router.
+Tier 1 Logical Router will not use an SR component.
+SR component is not mandatory for Tier 1; it is needed only when any centralized services (eg FW, NAT, LB) is used in Tier 1 Logical Router.
 In this environment, only the distributed routing feature will be used with this Tier 1 Logical Router.
 Tier 1's DR (Distributed Router) component will be connected to the Tier 0 which is provisioned earlier.

 ![](2019-05-16-21-46-46.png)

 ### Create a Logical Switch/Segment for K8S Node VM Management Connectivity
 (_**Advanced Networking & Security -> Networking -> Switching -> Switches**_)

 Each K8S Node is a VM.
 The VM#1, VM#2 and VM#3 shown in the topology in the beginning of this guide is actually a three node K8S cluster.
 One master with two worker nodes.
 Each K8S Node VM will be based on Ubuntu 16.04 OS and have two Ethernet interfaces.
-First is ens160 (vNIC1) and second is ens192 (vNIC2) .
+First interface is called ens160 (vNIC1) and second interface is called ens192 (vNIC2) .

 A new _**overlay**_ logical switch/segment, named as ****"K8SNodeManagementPlaneLS"** is provisioned.
 Each K8S Node VM' s vNIC1 (ens160) will be connected to this logical switch/segment.
 K8S Master Node and Worker Nodes will be communicating with each other through this logical switch/segment.
-K8S Nodes will also check the liveness/readiness of the K8S PODs through this network.
+K8S Nodes will also check the liveness/readiness of the K8S PODs through this network/ens160(vNIC1)

 ![](2019-05-16-22-12-06.png)

-### Tier 1 Logical Router Downlink Interface Configuration
+### Tier 1 Downlink Interface Configuration
 (_**Advanced Networking & Security -> Networking -> Routers -> ""T1-K8S-Node-Management" -> Configuration -> Router Ports -> Add**_)

-A new downlink interface is provisioned on the Tier 1 logical router.
+A new downlink interface is provisioned on the Tier 1 Logical Router.
 This interface is connected to the overlay logical switch/segment provisioned in the previous step.
-(Logical Switch : K8SNodeManagementPlaneLS)
+(Logical Switch : "K8SNodeManagementPlaneLS")

 ![](2019-05-16-21-50-19.png)

 ### Route Advertisement on Tier 1 Logical Router
 (_**Advanced Networking & Security -> Networking -> Routers -> "T1-K8S-Node-Management" -> Routing -> Route Advertisement**_)

-Tier 0 logical router does _**NOT**_ magically get the Tier 1 logical rotuer' s southbound subnet information.
+Tier 0 logical router does _**NOT**_ magically get the Tier 1 Logical Router' s downlink interface' s subnet prefix.
 For this, "Route Advertisement" on Tier 1 should be properly configured.
-As shown below :
+As shown below.

 ![](2019-05-16-22-41-02.png)

-At this point Tier 0' s routing table should see  Tier 1's southbound interface prefix on its routing table.
-To check that, the user can SSH to the Edge Transport Node' s management IP address (10.190.1.111 in this case, we assume that Edge Transport Node#1 is hosting the Tier 0 Active services router.
+At this point Tier 0' s routing table should see  Tier 1's downlink interface prefix on its routing table.
+To check that, the user can SSH to the Edge Transport Node' s management IP address (10.190.1.111 in this case, assuming that Edge Transport Node#1 is hosting the Tier 0 Active services router.
 You can check this by looking at Tier 0' s information tab in NSX GUI.)
-Once SSHed to Edge Transport Node, then in the CLI, perform "get logical-routers" command, and then perform "vrf <Tier 0 SR' s VRF ID> ", and then perform "get route".
+Once SSHed to Edge Transport Node, then in the CLI, perform "get logical-routers" command, and then perform "vrf <Tier 0 SR' s VRF ID> ", then "get route".
 The output should have 10.190.5.0/24 as a route with a next hop pointing to Tier 1' s uplink IP.

 # Tier 0 BGP Configuration
 [Back to Table of Contents](#Table-Of-Contents)